tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-5/README.md

   structure?
   - I think it should the namespace and directory structure should be grouped in the same way, it should be easy to navigate the structure in looking for a peice of code, the grouping and the naming should be logical.
 - How do you judge what makes a good naming convention or programming style?
+  - A good naming convection or a programming style should be easy for another developer to look at the code and understand, it should be consistent, unambigous, descriptive.
+It should be easy to debug or refactor.

 ## "Senses" in Programming